andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 Note:
 A low execution-cost way to gather information about the current health of the build, from a users perspective

-Properly built and maintained test automation helps you to change with confidence, and so change at speed.

-All test automation aims to enable change with confidence and speed.
+All test automation aims to enable **change with confidence and speed**.

-At a system level, we're primarily aiming to cover regression risks introduced to the wider system (specifically at the user/consumer interface) by changes in its subcomponents.
+At a system level, we're primarily aiming to cover **regression risks** introduced to the wider system (specifically at the user/consumer interface) by **changes in its subcomponents**.
 ---
 ## Context: Test Pyramid